ss2552/Guide_3DS/docs/it_IT/troubleshooting-finalizing-setup.md

 # Risoluzione dei problemi (completamento dell'installazione)

 Questa pagina offre consigli per la risoluzione dei problemi comunemente riscontrati nella pagina "Completamento dell'installazione".
-Se non riesci a risolvere il tuo problema con i consigli su questa pagina, entra nel [canale Discord r/3ds](https://discord.gg/3ds) e descrivi il tuo problema, indicando quello che hai già provato.
+If you are unable to solve your issue with the advice on this page, please join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and describe your issue, including what you have already tried.

 ## Problemi con il completamento dell'installazione